What is neonatal isoerythrolysis?

 Prognosis is poor, even with treatment.

 Prevention is the best way to address blood type incompatibilities.
-Avoiding mating a queen with a B blood type with a tom who has an A blood type.
+Avoid mating a queen with a B blood type with a tom who has an A blood type.

 If such a mating does occur, preventing the kittens from drinking the colostrum will be necessary.
 It is always important to know the blood group of the queen prior to mating.
 With this knowledge, if you know the queen has a type B blood group, and are able to determine the blood type of the kitten(s) prior to her nursing any kittens with the same blood type as the queen (ie: B type), are fine to nurse.